 Hopefully today we have cleared up a few things and made it easier for you to determine how you can work these ingredients into your routine.
 As always, we strongly suggest you consulting with your doctor or dermatologist before applying any new skincare product to the skin, especially if you have dry skin that is prone to becoming sensitive.

 We would love to hear what your thoughts, or even the chance to say hello so come and follow us over on our Instagram.
+Don't miss out on more skincare tips and expert advice over on our YouTube channel!
+Come and find us on The Green Sofa by hitting the subscribe button, you won't regret it!

 TRY OUR BEST-SELLING SKINCARE PRODUCTS